 That being said, the restaurant industry continues to be one of the hardest and most competitive industries in which to open a new business.
-However, some inventive entrepreneurs are finding new ways to promote their restaurants — for free.
+However, some inventive entrepreneurs are finding new ways to promote their restaurants and food trucks— for free.
 Welcome to the world of foodie Instagram.

 Back in 2013, a diner recalled a story to the New York Times where they had been chastised for taking a photograph in New York’s ultra-exclusive restaurant, Momofuku Ko.
 Ko had a strict no photography policy at the time.
 Fast forward to 2017, and that rule is pretty much ancient history.
 Ko now runs a successful Instagram account where patrons regularly upload photos to Yelp and tag themselves at the upscale restaurant.

 If you’re opening a restaurant in 2017, it would be exceptionally wise to factor in the impact of social media.
 When two San Francisco entrepreneurs, Madelyn Markoe and Jessie Barker, decided to open up their first restaurant, Media Noche, the concept was up in the air.
 They settled on giving their designer one instruction.
 “We wanted to be Instagrammable.”